Nest-Layer/dropnest-protocol-contracts/README.md

 4. **Protocol Status**: The owner can set the status of a protocol (active or inactive).
 Users can only stake their ETH on active protocols.

 5. **Pausing**: The owner can pause or unpause the contract.
 When the contract is paused, users cannot stake their ETH.

+## Supported Tokens

+The `DropnestStaking` contract will supports the following ERC20 tokens from the bootstrap:

+- **USDT (Tether USD)**
+- **USDC (USD Coin)**

+These tokens are approved for staking, ensuring compatibility and secure transactions within the protocol.

+## Risk Mitigation Strategies

+1. **Centralization Risks**: We acknowledge the potential risks associated with centralization and have implemented multi-signature wallets for key administrative functions to distribute control and reduce single points of failure.
+Regular audits and monitoring are in place to ensure secure and responsible use of administrative keys.

+2. **Reliance on External Contracts**: The `farmAddresses` and `supportedTokens` mappings rely on external contracts.
+We carefully select and use the contracts that only were audited by top security firms to ensure their security and reliability.
+We also have a contingency plan to replace or modify these contracts if vulnerabilities are discovered.

+3. **Transparency in Fund Transfers**: All funds transferred to `farmAddresses` are tracked transparently through on-chain events.
+We are committed to providing detailed documentation about the usage of staked funds and ensuring that users have access to comprehensive reports on fund allocation and outcomes.

+4. **On-Chain Information and User Returns**: Although the staking protocol involves off-chain calculations for rewards and balances, we are working on implementing the mechanism to provide users with real-time information about their staking outcomes.
+This includes potential returns and other relevant metrics to enhance transparency.

+5. **Handling Fee-on-Transfer Tokens**: We currently do not support fee-on-transfer tokens.
+However, we are designing our off-chain components to handle discrepancies between sent and received amounts, ensuring accurate tracking and calculations.
+If support for such tokens is introduced, our system will be adapted to prevent mismatches and maintain integrity.

+We are committed to continuous improvement and regular audits to uphold these standards.

 ## Tests